Lost Tools of Writing 1 & Classic Journey Tales

 • Students will leave class with a greater love of story.

-• Students will leave the knowing how to write a persuasive essay.
+• Students will leave the class knowing how to write a persuasive essay.

 Required Literature and Texts: